 The new addition that we find most beneficial for helping us make healthier eating choices is the addition of “Added Sugars” to the label.
 This addition reflects the current scientific knowledge about sugar and its relationship to type 2 diabetes, cardiovascular disease and obesity.

 Want to learn more about all six changes?
-Click here to get to know the new label
+Click here to get to know the new label (link to nutrition facts label)

 Investigate your food pantry